HEALING IS HOLISTIC

 Discover a new narrative to your story and the relationship between God's design of you, experiences you've had, and passions within, to live the hopeful and purposeful future He has imagined for you.

 Primarily our culture sees the spiritual realm, the emotional realm and the physical realm of an individual as separate entities.
 We rarely find integrative help that sees the unique relationship of these and how that contributes to our health and well being.
 It is common to either embrace a fear of vulnerability to be honest about our struggles or to become comfortable with the idea that they are linked to our identity and we are powerless against them.
-It is also common for us to try to overanalyze, overspiritualize, or outsmart our struggles with logic, discipline, and coping strategies or to believe that a change in our situation, a new experience, or a particular pill will eliminate our pain.
+It is also common for us to try to overanalyze, overspiritualize, or outsmart our struggles with logic, discipline, and coping strategies or to believe that a change in our situation or a new experience will eliminate our pain.
 These approaches keep us burdened, stuck, and bring little to no freedom.
 Why is hope and healing so hard to find, hold on to, and stand in, when we know the wonderful counselor, healer and Savior?
 In part it is because of a dis-integrated approach to a dis-integration problem and a fear to allow God to go below the surface to the roots of our sin, pain and brokenness.

 "We only rise to the level of our unprocessed pain and experiences". - Kerrie Oles (author of Revived)

-Our approach to wholeness, healing and growth is through Spiritual Formation and integrative processes that move inward toward the heart then outward to the world.
+Our approach to wholeness, healing and growth is through spiritual formation and integrative processes that move inward toward the heart then outward to the world.
 We recognize God’s sovereignty over the whole person, and the relationship of the mind, body, spirit for transformative work in us.

 Spiritual Formation reveals the character, truth and redeeming work of God through the power of the Holy Spirit.
 It includes going beyond behavior change and cognitive understandings to expose the root of sin, stuck points, painful experiences, negative emotions, needs, longings and life patterns.
 It is where our story meets God's story and we ask Him to speak into our hearts, restore and heal what has been lost or broken, and rewrite our story to bring true transformation.
 From this place of heart transformation, we are free to live authentically with others, reflect Christ more accurately, and fulfill His purpose in our lives.